 Here are some professional tips to help you work effectively online.

 Each lesson you teach can be recorded using a screen recorder for PC.
 This allows educational institutions to control the quality of online education.
 Teachers should be neat, friendly, and work-oriented.
-Remember that a lesson is not a pyjama party.
+Remember that a lesson is not a pyjama party, online physics teachers should look like teachers!
 Students and parents also appreciate your appearance.
 Look in front of the camera like in a live lesson.

 Don’t forget your voice and gestures as well.
 Speak clearly, encourage kids with nods, and be active with body language.